b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-To add a new value to a dictionary (or to update the existing value I write) `someDict[key] = newVal`.
+To add a new value to a dictionary (or to update the existing value) write `someDict[key] = newVal`.
 Right now the key "three" does not exist in `engPolDict` so I would get an error (check it out), but if I type:

 ```jl
 s = """